fennar01/lie-detector/README.md

 The app estimates blood perfusion (blood flow) in the subject's face by analyzing subtle changes in skin color and tone over time.
 This can be achieved using color space transformations (e.g., RGB to HSV), region-of-interest tracking, and signal processing to detect physiological changes such as blushing or pallor, which may correlate with stress or deception.

 ## Microexpression Detection (In Progress)
-The next feature will detect microexpressions—brief, involuntary facial movements that can reveal concealed emotions.
-This will use facial landmark tracking (e.g., with Mediapipe or dlib) and deep learning models trained to recognize rapid changes in facial muscle movement.
+The app detects microexpressions—brief, involuntary facial movements that can reveal concealed emotions.
+This uses facial landmark tracking (e.g., with Mediapipe or dlib) and deep learning models trained to recognize rapid changes in facial muscle movement.
 Microexpression detection is a key component for advanced lie detection and emotional analysis.

+## Nervousness & Behavioral Cue Analysis (In Progress)
+The next feature will analyze nervousness and behavioral cues such as gaze aversion, fidgeting, blinking rate, and other subtle movements.
+This will use facial landmark tracking, pose estimation, and temporal analysis to identify patterns associated with stress or deception.

 ## Tech Stack
 - Python (OpenCV, dlib, scikit-learn, deep learning frameworks)